Omnijuris Law & Justice Advocates · Netherlands

 Founding Team

-OLJA is actively recruiting its founding board, advisory council, and staff.
-We seek those who believe the law itself must be challenged — and have the expertise to do it.
+OLJA is building its Advisory Council and founding team.
+We seek prominent professionals, academics, and activists who believe the law itself must be challenged — and have the standing and expertise to help do it.

 ME